St Johns Park

 St Johns Park's residents are extremely healthy with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Analysis of health metrics indicates strong performance throughout St Johns Park.
+Analysis of health metrics shows strong performance throughout St Johns Park.
 Mortality rates and chronic condition prevalence were assessed by AreaSearch.
-The prevalence of common health conditions was low among the general population but higher than the national average among older, at-risk cohorts.
+Prevalence of common health conditions was low among the general population, but higher than the national average among older, at risk cohorts.

-Approximately 50% of the total population (~3,240 people) had private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Approximately 50% of the total population (~3,240 people) had private health cover, compared to 59.9% across Greater Sydney and a national average of 55.7%.
 The most common medical conditions were arthritis (7.6%) and diabetes (7.2%).
-A total of 72.8% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+72.8% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents had low chronic condition prevalence.
-St Johns Park has 26.3% of residents aged 65 and over (1,703 people), which is higher than the 15.4% in Greater Sydney but ranks lower nationally than the broader population.
+St Johns Park has 26.4% of residents aged 65 and over (1,710 people), higher than the 15.4% in Greater Sydney but ranking lower nationally than the broader population.

 Frequently Asked Questions - Health